In the beginning…

 I began to look for an alternative solution and could nothing.
 We did not have £8,000 to spend on a new floor and decor and frankly, why should we have to replace a floor that was barely a year old!?

-I began to deep dive into the world of minerals and chemicals to try and find a solution.
+I began dig into the world of minerals and chemicals to try and find a solution.
 The first stage of this process was understanding why my floors creaked in the first place.
 In nutshell, floors are constantly expanding and contracting and when you walk on them they move.
 If something creaks or squeaks it means it's creating friction.
 To pull up the floor and glue it together did not seem to me to be the best approach.
 Instead, I wanted to find a way of letting my floor do what it wanted to do.
 Move freely.

 Stop Creak is not a cheap product to make but it does work fantastically well on click system floors.
 It's not guaranteed to work on all floors because Stop Creak needs to get to the area of friction to work its magic.
-For some people, the creaking is caused by the subfloor and in those cases, Stop Creak needs to be applied to the underside of the planks...and that involves pulling up the floor.
+Sometimes the creaking is caused by the subfloor and in those cases, Stop Creak needs to be applied to the underside of the planks...and that involves pulling up the floor.

 Once our problem at home was solved I realised that there were probably plenty of other people who, like me, had hit a wall when it came to finding a solution to their creaky floors.